nfs-ganesha/nfs-ganesha/Design.md

 To mitigate the effect of having data and metadata caches all the way down from the server to the client.
 No explicit caching is done in the module.
 Transcients states remains and write are still buffered, but an effort must be made in order to have consistent view of the storage from multiple connectors of different nature.

-Hence, it is advised to mount the exported bucket on the client with the ```to noac``` mount option to prevent lag in propagation of changes.
+Hence, it is advised to mount the exported bucket on the client with the ```-o noac``` mount option to prevent lag in propagation of changes.

 ### Accessing an exported bucket with NFS